Ahmedkarm310501/game-hub/README.md

 Explore Game Hub through the live demo available at [https://game-hub-ahmed.vercel.app](https://game-hub-ahmed.vercel.app).

+## Technologies

+Game Hub is built using the following technologies:

+- React 18 with TypeScript
+- Tailwind CSS for styling
+- Zustand for state management
+- React Query for remote state management
+- React Router version 6 for navigation
+- rawg.io API for game data
+- Vite for development and production builds
+- Vercel for deployment

 ## Installation

 To run Game Hub on your local machine, follow these steps: